 Flashlights.
 Have at least two in your car, and do yourself a favor: Make sure one of them is a headlamp.

 Food and water.
 If you happen to get stuck in the snow, you may well need some calories.
 Look for non-perishable items that also won’t freeze into a brick.
-Since water most certainly willfreeze into a brick, I’d recommend keeping spare bottles inside the car instead of in the trunk.
+Since water most certainly will freeze into a brick, keep spare bottles inside the car instead of in the trunk.

 Ice scraper.
 Even if everything goes perfectly according to plan, you’ll very likely need this.
 Get one with a brush on the back to help clear snow off your hood and your lights.

 Road flares.
-If you end up with a dead car on the side of the road in the middle of a blizzard, you want your car to be as visible as humanly possible so a driver (or a snow plow) doesn’t obliterate it.
-Road flares are very bright.
-Use ‘em!
+If you end up with a dead car on the side of the road in the middle of a blizzard, you want your car to be as visible as possible, so a driver (or a snow plow) doesn’t obliterate it.
+Road flares are very bright—use ‘em.

 Shovel.
 You might need to dig your way out of a little situation.
 You can find foldable shovels that will do the job without dominating your whole trunk.

 Jumper cables.
 In case you need a jump.

 Tow rope.
 In case you need a tow.